-“NaNoWriMo is a great way to make writing a priority, not just something you wish you had the time for,” said Youth Services librarian Amanda Margis, who is a NaNoWriMo participant going on her seventh year.
+“NaNoWriMo is a great way to make writing a priority, not just something you wish you had the time for,” said Youth Services librarian Amanda Margis, a NaNoWriMo participant.
 “I'm always amazed at how much I write when I plan just an hour of writing a day.
-NaNoWriMo gives you permission to explore your passion for writing, judgement free.”
+NaNoWriMo gives you permission to explore your passion for writing judgement free.”

 Ready to get started?
 Sign up on the NaNoWriMo official website and mark your calendar for our NaNoWriMo Write-In meetups.
-For extra writing help, browse our curated books lists on the craft of creative storytelling and self-publishing and investigate free courses on Lynda.com such as “Writing Fundamentals” and other writing and publishing topics.
+For extra writing help, browse the resources for writers on self-publishing and explore free courses on Lynda.com such as “Writing Fundamentals” and other writing and publishing topics.